Polícia de Segurança Pública

 The Polícia de Segurança Pública MHTE (PSP; Public Security Police) is the national civil police force of Portugal.
 Part of the Portuguese security forces, the mission of the PSP is to defend Republican democracy, safeguarding internal security and the rights of its citizens.
-Despite many other functions, the force is generally known for policing urban areas with uniformed police officers, while rural areas are normally policed by National Republican Guard (GNR), a gendarmerie force.
+Despite many other functions, the force is generally known for policing urban areas with uniformed police officers, while rural areas are normally policed by National Republican Guard (GNR), the country's national gendarmerie force.
 PSP is focused in preventive policing, only investigating minor crimes.
 Investigation of serious crimes falls under the Judicial Police responsibility, which is a separate agency.

+Since October 2023, the PSP is now in charge of controlling the Portuguese borders (alongside the GNR), with the dissolution of the Foreigners and Borders Service.